MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Unregister-CauPlugin.md

 ```

 ## DESCRIPTION
-The **Unregister-CauPlugin** cmdlet removes a software updating plug-in from the list of plug-ins that are used by Cluster-Aware Updating (CAU).
+The **Unregister-CauPlugin** cmdlet removes a software updating plug-in from the list of plug-ins
-The plug-in can be removed, but afterwards, it cannot be used for updating runs.
+that are used by Cluster-Aware Updating (CAU).
+The plug-in can be removed, but afterwards, it cannot
-The **Microsoft.WindowsUpdatePlugin** and **Microsoft.HotfixPlugin** plug-ins, which are installed with CAU, cannot be unregistered.
+be used for updating runs.
+The **Microsoft.WindowsUpdatePlugin** and **Microsoft.HotfixPlugin**
+plug-ins, which are installed with CAU, cannot be unregistered.

 ## EXAMPLES

 ### Example 1: Unregister a plug-in that is used by CAU
 ```
-PS C:\> Unregister-CauPlugin -Name "Plugin01"
+Unregister-CauPlugin -Name "Plugin01"
 ```

 This command removes the plug-in named Plugin01 from the list of plug-ins that are used by CAU.